AnkitTsj/cuda_learning/README.md

 - Machine code for the kernel is stored in the GPU's instruction cache for execution.
 ---------------------------------------------------------------------------------

-Day 5: Understanding Row and Column Indexing in 1D Memory
+###Day 5: Understanding Row and Column Indexing in 1D Memory (In context to Shared Matrix Multiplication)
+Let's assume we have 1 grid, 2 blocks, 16 threads per each.So, we have BlockSize of 2, threadIdx ranging from 0 - 15, n is matrix size where it is equal to thread counts, k is ranging from 0 - BlockSize-1.
 ## How Rows and Columns are Handled in 1D Memory
 When working with CUDA, a **2D matrix is stored in a 1D memory layout**.
 To efficiently access elements, we need to compute the correct **row and column indices** in terms of memory addresses.
 This is done using **thread and block indices**.